 Orginis

-Haldor Fors was born in 1916 and grew up in the working-class housing of Östersund, the son of Emil Fors, a locomotive engineer at the local train yard.
-As one of four siblings with three sisters, Haldor's early life was defined by the values of hard work and determination.
-At the age of 16 (1934), he began an apprenticeship at the renowned jeweler Olsson & Co in Östersund, considered late since most apprentices started around 11 or 12.
-However, at the onset of the Second World War in 1939, Haldor was called to serve at the Swedish-Finnish border, forcing him to put his dreams of becoming a goldsmith on hold.
+Haldor Fors was born in 1916 and raised in the working-class housing of Östersund, the son of Emil Fors, a locomotive engineer and blacksmith at the local train yard.
+As one of eight siblings, Haldor’s early life was shaped by the values of hard work and perseverance.
+In 1932, at the age of 16, he began an apprenticeship at the renowned jeweler Olsson & Co in Östersund considered a late start, as most apprentices began around the age of 11 or 12.
+However, with the outbreak of the Second World War in 1939, Haldor was called to serve at the Swedish-Finnish border, putting his goldsmithing career temporarily on hold.

 New Beginnings